HCharlotte255/ESPproject/README.md

 ## ESP 106 Wildfire Project Presentation

-In this project, we plan to cover the extent of wildfires within California and its connection to tree logging activity.
+In this project, we plan to cover the extent of wildfires within California and their connection to tree-logging activity.

 Wildfire Variables:
 AcresBurned